 Kū: War God

-Kū – which means stability or standing tall – is the Hawaiian god of war, in a similar way in which Ares was the Greek god of war.
+Kū – which means stability or standing tall – is the Hawaiian god of war, in a similar way to which Ares was the Greek god of war.
 As war was an important part of tribal life, Kū was held in high esteem within the pantheon of gods.
 He also had the ability to heal wounds with just a look.
 He was particularly revered by King Kamehameha I, who always took a wooden idol representing Kū with him into battle.

 Kū is also responsible for fishermen, canoe makers, the forests, and male fertility (as the husband of Hina the creator) and is known as the “eater of islands” – because, after all, conquering is his greatest love.